 Top 10 Party Songs in Country Music

-Nice of David Lee Murphy to spare the feelings of his ex by taking off, so she doesn’t have to see just how broken-hearted he is now that it’s over.
-Still, there are two things misery loves: company to commiserate with, and a good ‘ol honky-tonk song in which to drown one’s sorrows.
-What choice did he have but to head for the nearest watering hole, where thick smoke and plenty of booze flowing are essential.
+Nice of Murphy to spare the feelings of his ex by taking off, so she doesn’t have to see just how brokenhearted he is now that it’s over.
+Still, there are two things misery loves: company to commiserate with and a good ol’ honky-tonk song in which to drown one’s sorrows.
+What choice did he have but to head for the nearest watering hole, where thick smoke and plenty of booze flowing are essential?

-Fifteen years before Jason and friends congregated for their party (see No. 10), Tim and his fun-loving pals were out standing in their field, where a bonfire was blazing, coolers were open and tailgates were down.
-The only rules were “don’t mess with the bull” and “stay out of that hay,” but it’s a safe bet by the end of the night both of those rules had been broken.
+Fifteen years before Aldean and friends congregated for their party (see No. 10), McGraw and his fun-loving pals were out standing in their field, where a bonfire was blazing, coolers were open and tailgates were down.
+The only rules were “don’t mess with the bull” and “stay out of that hay,” but it’s a safe bet that by the end of the night, both of those rules had been broken.
 But what happens down on the farm stays down on the farm.

-Talk about an exclusive guest list.
-Even though he resists at first, Billy Currington acquiesces eventually and accepts Shania’s sexy invite (you didn’t really think he’d refuse, did you?)
-Same for Mark McGrath, who contributed vocals to the pop version of the tune.
-But it is the version with Currington that country fans love.
+Talk about an exclusive guest list!
+Even though he resists at first, Billy Currington acquiesces eventually and accepts Twain’s sexy invite (you didn’t really think he’d refuse, did you?).
+The same goes for Mark McGrath, who contributed vocals to the pop version of this tune, but it’s the version with Currington that country fans love.

 “Am I the only one who wants to have fun tonight?”
-Dierks asks in the chorus of this song that encourages friends to get a little sideways.
-Country fans everywhere assured Bentley he was not alone, making the song into a party hit.
+Bentley asks in the chorus of this song that encourages friends to get a little sideways.
+Country fans everywhere assured Bentley that he was not alone, making the song into a party hit.

-It’s not a party until somebody’s been tossed out or roughed up, and when Gretchen’s on the guest list, you can pretty much count on both.
-Gretchen’s party essentials include beer and Jack Daniel’s, a long line of cowboys and a “ball-bustin’ band.”
+It’s not a party until somebody’s been tossed out or roughed up, and when Wilson’s on the guest list, you can pretty much count on both.
+The singer’s party essentials include beer and Jack Daniel’s, a long line of cowboys and a “ball-bustin’ band.”
 With a penchant for trash talk and an eye on rowdy romance, however, if things don’t go her way, the band may not be the only ones ready to do some physical damage.

 Country’s original party animal jump-started many a countrified soiree with this 1984 hit, and although it may be missing from football on Monday nights these days, it was really made for Fridays and Saturdays anyway.
-In 1981, with ‘All My Rowdy Friends Have Settled Down,’ Hank Jr. bemoaned the fact that he and many of his fellow country outlaws had quit their wild ways, but clearly that was not the case.
+In 1981, with “All My Rowdy Friends Have Settled Down,” Williams Jr. bemoaned the fact that he and many of his fellow country outlaws had quit their wild ways, but clearly that was not the case.

-Alan Jackson isn’t exactly the first guy you think of when it comes to country’s top party-hearty stars, but even the more mild-mannered country stars like to cut loose once in a while.
-Alan likes a “shot of tequila / Beer on tap / Sweet Southern woman sitting on my lap.”
-Which sounds more like a great time to us.
+Jackson isn’t exactly the first guy you think of when it comes to country’s biggest-partying stars, but even the more mild-mannered country artists like to cut loose once in a while.
+And when he does so, Jackson likes a “shot of tequila / Beer on tap / Sweet Southern woman sittin’ on my lap” — which sounds more like a great time to us.